viewmaster111/SpeedTest-1/README.md

 -Making SpeedTest Easier to use is my goal, and improvments are always coming!

 And as always if you have issues just give me a buzz by creating a new issue! (or suggest ideas)

-#Beta Features (Patch Release)

-version 0.3.1.1

--Adding a "Retest" Button.

--Adding Tool Tips.

--Adding No Cache, which brings accuracy to a new high!